code-pushup/cli/packages/cli/README.md

 ```

 Test the output by running `npx code-pushup collect --no-progress --format=md`.
 The CLI argument `--format=md` will create an additional file containing our created detail information form above.

-You should see a newly created file `report.md` crated in the folder `.code-pushup` in your current working directory.
+You should see a new file `report.md` created in the folder `.code-pushup` in your current working directory.
 The `report.md` file should contain a similar content like the following:

 **report.md**